jlmelville/sneer/docs/gradients.md

 [JSE paper](https://dx.doi.org/10.1016/j.neucom.2012.12.036).

 The following discussion attempts to do something similar, but taking things even slower.
-Also, I am a lot less rigorous and I've tried to use less notation.
+Also, I am a lot less rigorous and I've tried to use less notation, but to also be more generic, avoiding making any assumptions about the cost function or weighting function.

-The only mathematical ability you should need for this is the ability to do basic partial differentiation, and know the chain rule for partial derivatives, which happens to be:
+The only mathematical abilities you should need for this is the ability to do basic partial differentiation and the chain rule for partial derivatives, which happens to be:

 ## Chain rule for partial derivatives